-World Bank Environment and Social Safeguards Policy
+World Bank Environment and Social Safeguards Policies

-World Bank Operational Policies (OP) and Bank Procedures (BP) Environmental Assessment -BP4.01 and OP 4.01 (January 1999 all of which require environmental assessment of projects proposed for World Bank financing to help ensure that they are environmentally sound and sustainable.
+World Bank Operational Policies (OP) and Bank Procedures (BP) Environmental Assessment - BP4.01 and OP 4.01 (January 1999 all of which require environmental assessment of projects proposed for World Bank financing to help ensure that they are environmentally sound and sustainable.

-The World Bank provides guidance on EIA requirements through the Environmental Assessment Sourcebook (World Bank 1994) which includes sectoral guidelines.
-The World Bank EIA process is implemented through a set of Operational Policies/Directives whose primary objective is to ensure that Bank operations do not cause adverse impacts and that they "do no harm".
+The World Bank provides guidance on EIA requirements through the World Bank Group Environmental Health and Safety Guidelines 1.
+The World Bank EIA process is implemented through a set of Operational Policies whose primary objective is to ensure that Bank operations do not cause adverse impacts and that they "do no harm".
 These safeguard policies are grouped into Environment, Rural Development, Social Development and International Law.